SS Melita: Murder of Captain Clews

-Italian service
+Liguria

 The sale contract specified that the two ships must be broken up.
 This clause was breached when the pair were passed to Flotte Riuniti Cosulich-Lloyd Sabaudo, who had them refitted as troop ships for the Italian Government.
 Melita was renamed Liguria.
 In 1936 she was transferred to Lloyd Triestino.

 On 5 July 1940 a British aircraft torpedoed Melita in the Mediterranean, but she stayed afloat and reached port in Tobruk.
 When British and Australian forces captured Tobruk the retreating Italians scuttled Melita in the approach to Tobruk harbour on 22 January 1941.

 Melita was later refloated.
 In 1950 her wreck was towed to Savona, where she arrived on 31 August to be scrapped.